Sportsman’s Warehouse (NASDAQ:SPWH) Updates FY 2021 Earnings Guidance

+Sportsman’s Warehouse (NASDAQ:SPWH) last issued its quarterly earnings data on Tuesday, December 7th.
+The company reported $0.51 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.54 by ($0.03).
+Sportsman’s Warehouse had a return on equity of 38.96% and a net margin of 5.21%.
+The business had revenue of $401.01 million during the quarter, compared to analysts’ expectations of $389.47 million.
+During the same quarter last year, the business posted $0.71 EPS.
+The company’s quarterly revenue was up 4.0% on a year-over-year basis.
+On average, analysts anticipate that Sportsman’s Warehouse will post 1.69 earnings per share for the current fiscal year.

-In related news, Director Joseph P. Schneider purchased 10,000 shares of the firm’s stock in a transaction on Tuesday, December 14th.
-The stock was purchased at an average price of $11.10 per share, for a total transaction of $111,000.00.
-The acquisition was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-In the last three months, insiders have purchased 12,857 shares of company stock valued at $143,886.
-Corporate insiders own 1.30% of the company’s stock.
+In other Sportsman’s Warehouse news, Director Joseph P. Schneider bought 10,000 shares of the business’s stock in a transaction that occurred on Tuesday, December 14th.
+The shares were bought at an average cost of $11.10 per share, with a total value of $111,000.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Insiders have bought 12,857 shares of company stock worth $143,886 over the last ninety days.
+Insiders own 1.30% of the company’s stock.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in SPWH.
-Morgan Stanley boosted its holdings in Sportsman’s Warehouse by 50.5% in the 2nd quarter.
-Morgan Stanley now owns 1,666,759 shares of the company’s stock worth $29,618,000 after acquiring an additional 559,150 shares during the period.
-Invesco Ltd. boosted its stake in shares of Sportsman’s Warehouse by 8.9% during the 3rd quarter.
-Invesco Ltd. now owns 84,358 shares of the company’s stock valued at $1,485,000 after buying an additional 6,888 shares during the last quarter.
-Royal Bank of Canada boosted its stake in shares of Sportsman’s Warehouse by 132.3% during the 3rd quarter.
-Royal Bank of Canada now owns 10,726 shares of the company’s stock valued at $189,000 after buying an additional 6,108 shares during the last quarter.
-Finally, Bank of New York Mellon Corp boosted its stake in shares of Sportsman’s Warehouse by 2.9% during the 3rd quarter.
-Bank of New York Mellon Corp now owns 206,842 shares of the company’s stock valued at $3,640,000 after buying an additional 5,842 shares during the last quarter.
-Hedge funds and other institutional investors own 94.74% of the company’s stock.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Royal Bank of Canada lifted its holdings in Sportsman’s Warehouse by 62.1% in the second quarter.
+Royal Bank of Canada now owns 4,618 shares of the company’s stock worth $82,000 after buying an additional 1,770 shares during the period.
+Morgan Stanley lifted its holdings in Sportsman’s Warehouse by 50.5% in the second quarter.
+Morgan Stanley now owns 1,666,759 shares of the company’s stock worth $29,618,000 after buying an additional 559,150 shares during the period.
+Invesco Ltd. lifted its holdings in Sportsman’s Warehouse by 8.9% in the third quarter.
+Invesco Ltd. now owns 84,358 shares of the company’s stock worth $1,485,000 after buying an additional 6,888 shares during the period.
+Bank of New York Mellon Corp lifted its holdings in shares of Sportsman’s Warehouse by 2.9% during the third quarter.
+Bank of New York Mellon Corp now owns 206,842 shares of the company’s stock valued at $3,640,000 after purchasing an additional 5,842 shares during the last quarter.
+Finally, Charles Schwab Investment Management Inc. lifted its holdings in shares of Sportsman’s Warehouse by 2.3% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 311,124 shares of the company’s stock valued at $3,672,000 after purchasing an additional 6,943 shares during the last quarter.
+94.74% of the stock is currently owned by institutional investors.

 About Sportsman’s Warehouse